Chair, Corporate Governance and Social Responsibility Committee

 TIAA Trustee since 2005

-MARTA TIENDA, 64, has been the Maurice P. During ’22 Professor in Demographic Studies at Princeton University since 1999, where she joined the faculty as Professor of Sociology and Public Affairs in 1997.
-From 2010 to 2011, she was a research fellow at New York University Center for Advanced Research in Social Sciences.
-Dr. Tienda is on the board of directors of the Jacobs Foundation and the Alfred P. Sloan Foundation.
-She is also a member of the National Academy of Education, the Mellon Foundation’s OCI Advisory Committee, the National Research Council’s Division of Behavioral and Social Sciences and Education and its panel on the Economic and Fiscal Consequences of Immigration, a member of the Advisory Committees of the American Education Research Association and the National Research Council’s Division of Behavioral and Social Sciences and Education, a director of the Consortium of Social Science Associations, a member of the President’s Advisory Commission on Educational Excellence for Hispanics and an advisor to the Stanford University Center for the Study of Poverty and Inequality.
+MARTA TIENDA, 65, has been the Maurice P. During ‘22 Professor in Demographic Studies at Princeton University since 1999, where she joined the faculty as Professor of Sociology and Public Affairs in 1997.
+Since September 2015, she has been the Olivia Margaret Sage Visiting Scholar at the Russell Sage Foundation.
+Dr. Tienda serves on the boards of the Jacobs Foundation and the Alfred P. Sloan Foundation.
+She is also a member of the National Academy of Education, the American Academy of Arts and Sciences, and the American Academy of Political and Social Sciences.
+She serves on the Mellon Foundation’s Our Compelling Interests Advisory Committee, the National Research Council’s Panel on the Economic and Fiscal Consequences of Immigration, the Research Advisory Committees of the American Education Research Association, and the President’s Advisory Commission on Educational Excellence for Hispanics.
 She earned a B.A. from Michigan State University and an M.A. and Ph.D. from the University of Texas at Austin.
-Dr. Tienda provides expertise in the areas of marketing, demographic studies and sociology.
+Dr. Tienda provides expertise in the areas of marketing, demographic studies and labor markets.